gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 So, in this post, I'll report my first try working with Bayesian Networks, more specifically using the CausalNex library.
 We'll try to solve a [synthetic causal inference problem](https://fklearn.readthedocs.io/en/latest/examples/causal_inference.html) from Nubank's fklearn library (the same that I've already used in several other [posts](https://gdmarmerola.github.io/diagnosting-validity-causal-effects-trees/)).
 Having a synthetic dataset gives us the benefit of knowing the true treatment effect and counterfactuals, providing objective evidence on the performance of the algorithm, even if it does not carry the weight of a thorough benchmark.

-Throughout the post, I'll try to point out the **features** and **shortcomings** of our Bayesian Networks / Causal Nex approach.
+Throughout the post, I'll try to point out the **features** and **shortcomings** of our Bayesian Networks / CausalNex approach.
 Without further ado, let's dive in!

 ## Data: `make_confounded_data` from `fklearn`